 The Nosos risk scores are stored in the VA Corporate Data Warehouse.
 Access information is available on the VHA Data Portal (VA intranet only: http://vaww.vhadataportal.med.va.gov/DataSources/HERCCostData.aspx#V21andNososRiskScoresData).

 The code for creating the Nosos score is maintained on the Corporate Data Warehouse (CDW) in an access restricted account.
-That said, the intuition behind the model is simple and we’re happy to explain it.
-The Nosos risk score is based on the CMS V21/V22 risk score.
-You can obtain the code and additional information on the V21/V22 risk score from the CMS website at https://www.cms.gov/Medicare/Health-Plans/MedicareAdvtgSpecRateStats/Risk-Adjustors.html.
+That said, the intuition behind the model is simple and we have explained it in the Nosos guidebook.
+The Nosos risk score is based on the CMS-HCC risk adjustment score.
+You can obtain the original CMS-HCC risk adjustment code and additional information on the CMS website at https://www.cms.gov/Medicare/Health-Plans/MedicareAdvtgSpecRateStats/Risk-Adjustors.html.

 How Nosos scores are calculated